Take a look at the major industry figures who have visited campus for residencies and master classes over the years.

-Broadway actress Emily Skinner appeared on campus in October, 2016 to present an master class/performance on “Auditioning for Musical Theatre.”
+Broadway actress Emily Skinner appeared on campus in 2016 to present a master class/performance on “Auditioning for Musical Theatre.”
 Emily Skinner has unequivocally established herself as one of Broadway's most engaging and versatile performers.
 In 2015, Emily had the honor of originating a role in Hal Prince’s new musical Prince of Broadway in Japan.
 She last appeared on Broadway starring in the acclaimed musical Billy Elliot.
 Emily was nominated for a Tony Award (along with Alice Ripley) and received a Drama League Award for her performance as Daisy Hilton in the brilliant but short-lived Side Show.
 Other original Broadway cast credits include Jekyll & Hyde, James Joyce's The Dead, and The Full Monty.
 In addition to the DSU performing arts students, in attendance were musical theatre students from the other universities in the Lehigh Valley Association of Independent Colleges consortium as well as the Charter High School for the Performing Arts.

 In fall 2015, prolific stage and cabaret composer John Bucchino's presented a master class in song interpretation with musical theatre students who performed songs from his canon.
 Bucchino’s songs have been heard on Broadway and in cabaret and symphonic concerts worldwide.
-His work has been performed and recorded by such artists as: Judy Collins, Liza Minnelli, Patti LuPone, Kristin Chenoweth, Brian Stokes Mitchell, Audra McDonald, Barbara Cook, and Michael Feinstein.
+His work has been performed and recorded by such artists Judy Collins, Liza Minnelli, Patti LuPone, Kristin Chenoweth, Brian Stokes Mitchell, Audra McDonald, Barbara Cook, and Michael Feinstein.

 Award-winning Broadway actress Joanna Gleason presented a workshop on “Acting for Singers” for musical theatre students in fall 2015.
 Best known for her role as the “Baker’s Wife” in the original production of Stephen Sondheim and James Lapine’s “Into the Woods,” seasoned actress of stage and screen.
-Joanna Gleason worked with students on on identifying and capitalizing on cues with a song that inform choices in text, subtext, and context.
+Joanna Gleason worked with students identifying and capitalizing on cues with a song that inform choices in text, subtext, and context.

-Award winning playwright Christopher Durang appeared on campus in September 2013 as the featured guest in “An Afternoon with Christopher Durang.”
+playwright Christopher Durang appeared on campus in September 2013 as the featured guest in “An Afternoon with Christopher Durang.”
 Mr. Durang, whose latest play Vanya and Sonia and Masha and Spike, won the 2013 Tony Award winner for Best Play, shared thoughts on the process of playwriting and, for the first time ever, read from his play Vanya and Sonia and Masha and Spike.
 Then he fielded questions from the assembled performing arts students on topics ranging from major influences in his work to how he deals with writer’s block.
 Mr. Durang’s plays include A History of the American Film, The Actor’s Nightmare, Sister Mary Ignatius Explains It All For You, Beyond Therapy, Baby with the Bathwater, and The Marriage of Bette and Boo.

 Tony-award winning actress Victoria Clark